- 7-Step Process

 - Pay Group

 A pay group identifies who to pay, the pay frequency, and which payments to process.
 Workers in a pay group must share the same period schedule.
 Each worker receiving pay through Workday payroll must be a member of one, and only one, pay group.
-The UW will have only one pay group.

 - Pay Group Detail